SayantiDey/agnets-with-adk/tech_assistant/README.md

 Test the agent by asking questions like:
 - `I wanto to build a mobile app that helps people reduce their daily screen time and improve digital wellness.
 Can you help brainstorm?`
 - `I want to check status of my support ticket.
 Ticket id -3`
-- `I am getting 429 error when trying to using gemini models from vertex ai`
+- `I am unable to strat my vm in GCP`
 - `I want to create a new support ticket`.